PAYONE-GmbH/plentymarkets-7/meta/documents/user_guide_en.md

 </table>

 **Note**: You need a separate **Portal ID** and **Key** for the payment method **Secure Invoice**.
 This Portal-ID and this key have to be deposited in the plugin while configuring it.
 You get the Portal ID and the Key via the PAYONE Merchant Interface in the **Configuration » Payment portals** menu.

+**Note**: In order to use the payment method **Amazon Pay** you have to link your Amazon account with Payone.
+To do so, contact the <strong><a href="https://www.payone.com/kontakt/" target="_blank">Payone support</a></strong>.
+When setting up the payment method **Amazon Pay**, you can activate the setting **Test-Environment** additionally to the settings described in table 2.
+This setting enables you to test the payment method first with test purchases.
+You cannot generate orders or turnover with these, they are solely for testing the payment method.
+Deactivate the setting **Test-Environment** to activate Amazon Pay.

 ## Adjusting the Ceres checkout